Barry A. Vann: Publications

 Vann's academic works include Rediscovering the South's Celtic Heritage; In Search of Ulster-Scots Land: The Birth and Geotheological Imaginings of a Transatlantic People; Geography Toward History: Studies in the Mediterranean Basin and Mesopotamia (with Ellsworth Huntington); The Forces of Nature: Our Quest to Conquer the Planet; Presbyterian Social Ties and Mobility in the Irish Sea Culture Area, 1610–1690; and Climate Change in History: A Geotheological Perspective (2020), which uses biblical and qur'anic narratives alongside paleoclimatological studies to establish dates for those writings and to examine how ancient societies understood climate and weather.

 His book Puritan Islam: The Geoexpansion of the Muslim World was selected by Choice, a division of the American Library Association (ALA), as a Top 25 Outstanding Academic Title for 2012.
-A review in the April 2012 issue of Choice described Puritan Islam as "perhaps the best geographical text produced on this subject since 2000" and highlighted its significance in reframing discussions of Islamic expansion in geographical terms.
+A review in the April 2012 issue of Choice wrote that Puritan Islam was "perhaps the best geographical text produced on this subject since 2000" and of "utmost significance in finally taking the topic away from the emotional to where it needs to be—rational and explanatory discussion."
 On her show Spirited Debate, Lauren Green of Fox News referred to Puritan Islam as a "fascinating book."